msdalmajdi/TASK-REACT-Mobx-Forms-Pets/README.md

 1. In the Modal body create a form with the following fields: name,type and image, docs are your friend! [docs](https://react-bootstrap.github.io/components/forms/)
 2. Create a state to hold our data.
 3. Create a `handleChange` method that modifies our state object and pass it to every field in their `onChange` proprety.
+Also add a `name` proprety to each field that matches the state object.
 4. Create a `handleSubmit` method that for now console logs our state data and closes the modal.
 Also pass this method to your submit button.
 5. Don't forget to prevent the page from refreshing.
 6. Import our modal in `PetsList` and render it at the top.